 ISCMA 2019: Art Machines (International Symposium on Computational Media Art), City University of Hong Kong.
 Presentation of Dancer in the Machine, a joint-authored paper by Simon Biggs, Sue Hawksley, Samya Bagchi and Mark D. McDonnell, exploring some of the processes and research insights involved in creating Double Agent.

-Double Agent: Sue Hawksley and Tammy Arjona collaborated on choreography and performance of Double Agent, an interactive installation work by visual artist Simon Biggs, for MOD.IFY, the inaugural exhibition at the Museum of Discovery, University of South Australia, North Terrace, adjacent Morphett Street Bridge, Adelaide.
+Double Agent: an interactive installation work by visual artist Simon Biggs.
+Sue Hawksley and Tammy Arjona collaborated on choreography and performance for MOD.IFY, the inaugural exhibition at the Museum of Discovery, University of South Australia, North Terrace, adjacent Morphett Street Bridge, Adelaide.
 Until October 2018.

-mad for more: Sue performs in a short film and photographic exhibition by dance artist Billie Cook, in the SALA group show 'mad for more'.
+Back in Babies' Arms: Sue performs in a short film and photographic exhibition by dance artist Billie Cook, in the SALA group show mad for more.
 Light Square Gallery, 39 Light Square, Adelaide College for the Arts.
 Until 30th August 2018

-Panpapanpalya 2018: Sue will be presenting at the joint dance congress of WDA (World Dance Alliance) and DaCi (Dance and the Child International) to be held in Adelaide July 8th-13th 2018.
+Panpapanpalya 2018: Sue will be presenting at the joint dance congress of WDA & DaCi (World Dance Alliance & Dance and the Child International) to be held in Adelaide July 8th-13th 2018.